Nikki Haley rises in New Hampshire

 But Christie has so far resisted those calls.
 In comments made to The Hill a week before Sununu’s endorsement of Haley, the Christie campaign brushed off Republican appeals for him to exit the race.

-“First of all, I’d say, ‘Like who?’ because apparently people talk to reporters, but not to us,” said Christie campaign adviser Mike DuHaime at the time.
+“First of all, I’d say, ‘Like who?’ because apparently people talk to reporters, but not to us,” Christie campaign adviser Mike DuHaime said.
 “So you know, there’s been very little of that to us.
 I think the Haley camp is trying to manufacture this through some donors and through the press, and they do not have the courage to directly come to us and say that.
 They haven’t.”

 After Sununu’s endorsement, Christie told told Fox News Digital, “I’m not going anywhere, so let’s be really clear about that.”
 He added that it wasn’t Sununu’s job “to tell anybody when to get out.”